Matrix nearness problems and eigenvalue optimization: Notes

 The problem of finding a nearest defective matrix $A'=A+\Delta \in \C^{n,n}$ to a given matrix $A\in \C^{n,n}$ was explicitly addressed by Wilkinson (\cite{Wil84a},\cite{Wil84b}).
 An instructive review of the history of the problem is given in the introduction to the paper by Alam, Bora, Byers \& Overton (\cite{AlaBBO11}).
 For the matrix 2-norm, Malyshev (\cite{Mal99}) characterized the distance $d_2(A)$ to the nearest defective matrix as

 Alam \& Bora (\cite{AlaB05}) showed the following remarkable result for the matrix 2-norm:

 Moreover, the matrix $A'$ can be directly computed from a singular value decomposition of $A-\lambda_0 I$.
 Wilkinson's problem is thus reduced to finding the smallest $\eps>0$ for which two components of $\Lambda_\eps(A)$ coalesce.
-It was later shown by Alam, Bora, Byers \& Overton (\cite{AlaBBO11}) that the result of Alam \& Bora (\cite{AlaB05}) extends to the Frobenius norm and that the minimal distance is always attained by a defective matrix.
-Based on the characterization by Alam \& Bora (\cite{AlaB05}), a computationally efficient Newton method was proposed by Akinola, Freitag \& Spence (\cite{AkiFS14}).
+It was later shown by Alam, Bora, Byers \& Overton (\cite{AlaBBO11}) that the result of Alam \& Bora (\cite{AlaB05}) extends to the Frobenius norm and that the minimal distance is always attained by a defective matrix. \bng Their numerical method is implemented in the code "neardefmat" on Michael Overton's webpage (https://cs.nyu.edu/overton/).
+The method searches for the lowest saddle point of $\sigma_{\min}(A-zI)$, and it distinguishes between generic and tangential pseudospectral coalescence. \bcltwo Note that no existing method guarantees global convergence to the correct solution. \ecltwo \eng